 SNO+ is a multi-purpose low energy neutrino experiment, currently under construction in SNOLAB in Sudbury, Canada.
 The experiment inherits the successful Sudbury Neutrino Observatory (SNO) detector, with the original heavy water target replaced with liquid scintillator.
 This allows the detection of much lower energy neutrinos and opens the door to a rich neutrino physics programme.
-Queen Mary has recently joined this experiment and we hope to expand the group in the near future.
-Along with colleagues at five other UK institurions we are involved in many areas of the experiment but specialize in software, analysis and development of an in-situ optical calibration system.
+The Queen Mary SNO+ group is involved in many areas of the experiment specialising in software, analysis and development of optical and radioactive calibrations.

 The main goals of SNO+ are to:

 - Search for neutrino-less double beta decay.
 This process is a golden-channel to test whether the neutrino is a Majorana particle that can essentially act as its own antiparticle.
 If observed it would also tell us about the absolute neutrino mass scale.
 SNO+ will deploy a large quantity of Tellurium 130 in the scintillator volume to perform this measurement.